-Classifying streets in this way has several advantages over the conventional vehicle-based functional road classification system (Jones and Boujenko, 2009; Jones et al., 2007; Marshall et al., 2004; Svensson and Marshall, 2007).
+Classifying streets in this way has several advantages over the conventional vehicle-based functional road classification system (Marshall et al. 2004; Jones et al. 2007; Jones and Boujenko 2009; Svensson and Marshall 2007).
 In particular:

 - Measuring link status and place status on the same scale helps to ensure that both dimensions are given equal consideration and therefore that all the street user needs are recognised and appropriately taken into account. - Unlike the conventional vehicle-based functional classification system, the link and place approach can capture all the different streets types, including those one characterised by both significant link and place functions, since the approach assumes that the link and place functions are independent of each other - The approach also provides a common platform for encouraging a closer dialogue between the different professions involved in street planning and design (Figure 14). - Finally, the Link and Place approach is an easy-to-understand basis for engaging with the public and business communities during the planning and design of urban streets.